-The Celcr compact discs/cassettes VISA/Mastercard LaFortune ADWORKS Snow takes home Lombardi Award ND's Zorich, USC's Ryan, Colorado's McGhee finalists HOUSTON (AP) - Michigan State linebacker Percy Snow earned his second honor of the week when he was presented the Lombardi Award on Thursday night as the nation's top collegiate lineman.
+The Cellar COMPACT DISCS/CASSETTES VISA/Mastercard LaFortune ADWORKS Snow takes home Lombardi Award ND's Zorich, USC's Ryan, Colorado's McGhee finalists HOUSTON (AP) - Michigan State linebacker Percy Snow earned his second honor of the week when he was presented the Lombardi Award on Thursday night as the nation's top collegiate lineman.
 Snow, who holds the school record of 164 tackles in a season, won the Butkus Award on Tuesday as the nation's top linebacker.
 Snow, 6-foot-3 and 240 pounds, beat out Colorado linebacker Kanavis McGhee (6-5, 240) and two defensive linemen, Southern California tackle Tim Ryan (6-5, 260) and Notre Dame nose guard Chris Zorich (6-1, 268).
 The award is a memorial to Vince Lombardi, former coach of the Green Bay Packers and Washington Redskins, who died of cancer in 1970.
 The annual dinner benefits the American Cancer Society.
-"I'm kind of surprised I got this far," Snow said.
+'I'm kind of surprised I got this far," Snow said.
 "There were some really outstanding

-Percy Snow

-athletes selected for this honor.'

-Snow has 464 career tackles, the second Spartan to record 400 stops.

-"I started out playing football just wanting to be success-ful," Snow said.
+Percy Snow athletes selected for this Snow has 464 career tackles, the second Spartan to record 400 stops.
+'I started out playing football just wanting to be successful," Snow said.
 "I saw a light at the end of the tunnel.
-I recognized that I had some talent and I just tried to make the best of it."
-Snow has 163 tackles this season, one short of the school
+I recognized that I had some talent and I just tried to make the best of it.'
+Snow has 163 tackles this season, one short of the school record he set last year.
+He also has three interceptions and two blocked field goals.
 Michigan will play Hawaii in the Aloha Bowl.

 Ryan recorded 19 sacks this season as Southern Cal won the Pacific-10 title and the right to face Michigan in the Rose Bowl.
-He had 96 tackles, three forced fumbles and one recovered fumble.
-Zorich was a key to an Irish defense that allowed 15 points a game en route to a 11-1 record and a meeting with McGhee and top-ranked Colorado in the Orange Bowl.
+He had 96 tackles, three forced fumbles and one recovered Zorich was a key to an Irish defense that allowed 15 points a game en route to a 11-1 record and a meeting with McGhee and top-ranked Colorado in the Orange Bowl.
 McGhee teamed with fellow outside linebacker Alfred Williams in leading the Buffaloes to an 11-0 season.
 He has 199 career tackles and 10 career sacks.
 Snow and Ryan are seniors, McGhee and Zorich juniors.